Table of Contents

 See how the development progresses from head to foot, from proximal to distal and from simple to complex in a sequential manner, i.e. head holding, then rolling over (shoulder and chest), sit (halfway to walk), crawl and then walk for gross motor; palmar grasp to pincer grasp for fine motor; and meaningless cooing/babbling to meaningful 1-2 words for speech.

-By 2 years: Climb 2 steps, 2 parallel lines, 2 word sentence, Follow 2 step commands, Turn 2 pages of a book
+Mnemonic: Run on 2 feet, Climb 2 steps (one at a time), 2 parallel lines, 2 word sentence, Follow 2 step commands, Turn 2 pages of a book, To-ilet (Pronounce as two-ilet) training

 - 15 months: Walks alone, 3-5 meaningful words

 - 18 months: Runs, Climb stairs with support, 8-10 meaningul words

-- 2 years: Climb stairs without support, 2-3 word sentence (e.g. I love you), Follow 2 step commands, Parallel play (2 children each play alone bu confronted by the fact that another child is playing nearby)
+- 2 years: Climb stairs without support, 2 word phrases (e.g. love you), Follow 2 step commands, Parallel play (2 children each play alone but confronted by the fact that another child is playing nearby)

-By 3 years: Tricycle, Ready to go to school (alternate feet upstairs, dresses/undressess partially, fixed gender identity, knows full name and gender, copies a circle)
+Tricycle, 3 word sentence, Speech 3/4 intelligible, Ready to go to school (alternate feet upstairs, dresses/undressess partially, fixed gender identity, knows full name and gender, copies a circle)

-By 4 years: Hops/alternate feet downstairs, Copies cross and square, Knows colors, Becomes more social (co-operative play with friends, tells stories/poems, dressess/undresses fully)
+Hops/alternate feet downstairs, Copies cross and square, Knows colors, Can use scissors and crayons, Becomes more social (co-operative play with friends, tells stories/poems, dressess/undresses fully without help)